Family Guidance FAQ

 Yes!
 Youth Guidance is the original name of our organization, founded by the Rev. Jim Leckie in 1964 as an outreach to adjudicated youth.
 In 2000 we became Family Guidance, Inc., when we merged with Family Ministries, Inc., a respected ministry to men and married couples.
 The name change reflected the expanding mission field we believed the Lord was calling us to.

 Historically we have received most of our support from individuals and church mission budgets.
 We are not a United Way agency, but we have been approved as a Contributor Choice donor, and friends can designate their United Way contributions to us.
 In addition, we count a number of companies and foundations among our strong supporters and are grateful for the impact they are having in the lives of Pittsburgh’s families.
-We have a small endowment and benefit greatly from two special events, our annual dinner auction and golf outing.
+We have a small endowment and benefit greatly from two special events, our Annual Spring Gala and Golf & Dinner Classic.